Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 <!-- SCENE 1: Story introduction !-->
 The sun was low.
 Two longboats had their full sails flapping, carried north with the gale.
 There wasn’t a single sea bird in the sky, not even the sound of their call.
 On one of the ships, they had animals.
 And amongst the crew, a blond-haired man sat on his box.
 He wistfully stared at his amulet.

-His fingers trembled slightly as he lifted the cold Mjöllnir, hoping it would protect him.
+It was a Mjöllnir.
+His fingers trembled slightly as he held the cold symbol, hoping it would protect him.
 He stared at it for a moment, then tucked it back into his cloak.
 He looked out into the ocean and saw their destination in the distance: a strip of land.

 The ship was dark in colour, tightly interlocked and sealed with resin.
 It bore its sail red with a blue cross, rough by the thick flax fibres.
 A wolf's skull hung from the bow's tip, swaying and knocking on the wood.